 For Communal Use

 Steamboat dinners can be rather messy especially when with seafood shells and spilled broths.
-Place tissue papers and tabletop mini dustbin on the dining table – your guests can easily dispose of the shells in the bin and clean themselves up with the tissue!
+Place tissue papers and a tabletop mini dustbin on the dining table – your guests can easily dispose of the shells in the bin and clean themselves up with the tissue!